-Andrew Kreisberg's practice focuses on domestic and international tax law, with an emphasis on the formation and operation of investment funds and joint ventures.
+Andrew Kreisberg's practice focuses on domestic and international tax law, with an emphasis on mergers and acquisitions, real estate joint ventures, REITs, and the formation and operation of investment funds.

-Andrew has worked extensively with both domestic and international sponsors to establish equity and other investment funds.
-In these transactions, Andrew is often responsible for examining and coordinating advice on domestic US and non-US tax issues, and developing the most advantageous fund structures to minimize the tax burdens on investors.
+Andrew also works extensively in fund formation, with both domestic and international sponsors.
+In these transactions, Andrew is responsible for structuring the receipt of management fees and carried interest for fund sponsors, optimizing the tax treatment of payments to fund executives, and developing the most advantageous fund structures to minimize the tax burdens on investors.

 Andrew regularly represents sovereign and sovereign-related entities in investments in private equity, real estate and other alternative investment entities.
 These clients include sovereign wealth funds in Asia and the Middle East, Asian and Middle Eastern central banks, European foundations and endowments, and trusts affiliated with wholly owned entities of non-US sovereigns.

 - its US$69.1 billion acquisition of a 70 percent stake in Saudi Basic Industries Corporation (SABIC); and

 - its US$29.4 billion Initial Public Offering on the Saudi Stock Exchange (Tadawul).
 At listing, Saudi Aramco's valuation was US$1.7 trillion, making it the world's most valuable public company.
 The underwriting syndicate consisted of 25 underwriters, led by Citi, Credit Suisse, Goldman Sachs, HSBC, J.P.
 Morgan, Bank of America, Morgan Stanley, NCB Capital and Samba Capital.

 Qatar Investment Authority, the sovereign wealth fund of the State of Qatar, in